CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 ### 02: Finish and build the cliapp Dockerfile

 Next, try building the image for the CLI app, but **this will require completing the Dockerfile**.
 The aim is to have a container that runs the provided [run.sh](./dockerfiles/run.sh) file.
-If you are on Windows and you create a `run.sh` file yourself (instead of using git), make sure to create it with LF line endings so it is compatible with the Linux container.

 Scroll down this [documentation page](https://docs.docker.com/engine/reference/builder) for how to use the different Dockerfile commands.
 Try building the image now and after each change to check if there are any issues.